In this guide

 - Brier Score

-- A measure of prediction accuracy.
-Lower is better.
-Calculated as the mean squared error between your probability and the outcome (0 or 1).
+- A metric quantifying forecast precision.
+Smaller values indicate superior performance.
+Computed as the average of squared deviations between your probability assessment and the realised outcome (0 or 1).

 - Calibration